HTTPArchive/almanac.httparchive.org/src/README.md

+# Developing the Web Almanac

+The Web Almanac can be developed on MacOs, Windows or Linux.
+It required node v12 and python v3 to be installed.

 ## Run Locally

 Make sure you run the following commands from within the `src` directory by executing `cd src` first.